-What’s the best dish to make this in?
+What’s the best dish to use to make this?

 I think the meatza looks best in a pie pan so you can slice it like a pizza, but if you don’t own a pie pan, you could easily make this in a small, square casserole dish.

-What toppings could you put on a meatza?
+What toppings could you put on a meatza pie?